zephrynis/blueprint-build/README.md

-# blueprint-build
+# blueprint-export
-GH Action to build a blueprint addon
+GH Action to export a blueprint addon